IshaanShettigar/IshaanShettigar/README.md

 # Ishaan Shettigar

 👋 Hello!
 I'm Ishaan Shettigar, I'm currently in my final year studying CSE at PES University, Bangalore.

+- 📫 You can reach me at  ishaanshettigar@gmail.com
+- 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/ishaan-shettigar-3673a821b/)

 ## About Me